Emergency Medical Services

-The EMT program is a rigorous 12-credit program consisting of five classes, each comprised of both lecture and lab components, as well as a clinical portion.
-This program can be completed over one or two consecutive semesters.
+The EMT program is a rigorous 12-credit one semester program consisting of five classes, each compromised of both lecture and lab components, as well as a clinical portion.
 You may also be required to complete service learning hours.
-Classes are typically offered on both the Greeley and Loveland campuses.
-Must be 18 years of age or permission of a department advisor.
+Classes are currently offered at the Greeley campus only and will be offered at the Windsor campus Spring 2016.

-- EMT Kit (box of gloves [latex free], stethoscope, pocket mask, eyewear, fingerprint card)
+- Box of gloves [latex free], stethoscope, pocket mask, eyewear

-- Uniform (navy blue EMT pants, white polo shirt, black or brown work boots)
+- Uniform (navy blue pants, white polo shirt, black or brown work boots)

 Supplies for the EMT class can be purchased at the Aims bookstore, medical stores, or various department/discount stores throughout the area.
 Contact an EMS faculty member if you need ideas about where to shop.